-City Square 城市天地廣場, situated at Jia Bin Road, Luo Hu District, is a 5-storey commercial podium.
-The leasing of the retail shops at ground level and the entire first floor of the podium are satisfactory.
-With the outbreak of COVID-19, the rental performance of hotel industry was directly hit during the first quarter of 2020, The Bauhinia Hotel (Shenzhen) 寶軒酒店 (深圳), a 162-room hotel at upper three floors of the above podium, experienced a drastic drop in occupancy and room rates, whilst, the average occupancy rate of City Suites 寶軒公寓, a 64-unit serviced apartment on top of the podium was stable and remained over 90%.
+City Square 城市天地廣場, situated at Jia Bin Road, Luo Hu District, is a 5-storey commercial podium occupied by retail shops at ground level and the first floor, along with a 162-room hotel namely The Bauhinia Hotel (Shenzhen) 寶軒酒店 (深圳) on the upper three floors.
+Since the outbreak of COVID-19 pandemic in early 2020, the tourism and the hotel industries have come to a standstill.
+The Bauhinia Hotel (Shenzhen), hence experienced a drastic drop in occupancy and room rates.
+After the effective containment measures implemented by the Central Government to curb the pandemic, the market was recovering steadily.
+Fortunately, the average occupancy rate of City Suites 寶軒公寓, a 64-unit serviced apartment on top of the podium remained relatively stable at around 90%.

-Enterprise Square 僑城坊, in which the Group owns a 20% interest, is situated at Qiaoxiang Road North, Nanshan District, covering a site area of approximately 49,000 sq.m. and a total gross floor area of approximately 224,500 sq.m.
-It was developed into a commercial complex comprised of office towers, a residential apartment tower and a commercial mall offering dining and entertainment facilities to the tenants.
+Enterprise Square 僑城坊, in which the Group owns a 20% interest, is situated at Qiaoxiang Road North, Nanshan District, covering a site area of approximately 49,000 sq.m. and a total gross floor area of approximately 224,500 sq.m..
+It was developed into a commercial complex comprised of office towers, a residential apartment tower and a commercial mall providing community facilities to the tenants.
 Development for the entire project was completed in 2018.
-Part of office towers and the residential apartment tower have been launched to the market for sale.
-For the year ended 31 March 2020, property sales realised revenue of
+Majority portion of office towers and certain units of residential apartment have been sold.
+For the year ended 31 March 2021, property sales realised revenue of RMB351 million (2020: RMB1,497 million) from the units delivered during the year.
+As at 31 March 2021, the property sales contracted but revenue not yet booked amounted to RMB109 million.
+Net profit attributable to the Group in respect of Enterprise Square, including the changes in fair value of the office tower and the commercial mall which are classified as investment properties, amounted to HK\$67 million (2020: HK\$110 million) for the year ended 31 March 2021.